haskell-servant/servant-auth/README.md

 a distinguished cookie that is set by the server on each request.
 What the cookie and header name are can be configured (see `xsrfCookieName` and `xsrfHeaderName` in `CookieSettings`), but by default they are "XSRF-TOKEN" and "X-XSRF-TOKEN".
-Assuming you use the default values, this means that, if your client is a browser and your are using cookies, Javascript on the client must set the header of each request by reading the cookie.
-For jQuery, that might
+This means that, if your client is a browser and your are using cookies, Javascript on the client must set the header of each request by reading the cookie.
+For jQuery, and with the default values, that might be:
-be:

 ~~~ { .javascript }